 - 10.1 Students are responsible for the completion of all the graduation requirements of the programme in which they are officially enrolled.
-To graduate, students must: - (i) achieve the minimum number of credit points required by the programme and satisfy all other programme specific requirements such as Field Experience, language exit requirements as well as the Information Technology Competence test and/or Information Technology Competence in Education required by the University; - (ii) obtain a Programme GPA of 2.00 or above; - (iii) complete at least half of the total required programme credit points at the University and at least half of the required credit points in their major(s) at the University; - (iv) complete the requirements of their first major for undergraduate degree programmes; - (v) complete at least one course from the Elective Domain offered by a Faculty other than the student's home Faculty (for students of full-time undergraduate degree programmes admitted in 2012/13 and thereafter); - (vi) complete the requirements as prescribed by the programme; and - (vii) obtain a Major Subject GPA of 2.00 or above (for students of undergraduate degree programmes with a major subject study).
+To graduate, students must: - (i) achieve the minimum number of credit points required by the programme and satisfy all other programme specific requirements such as Field Experience, language exit requirements as well as the Information Technology Competence test and/or Information Technology Competence in Education required by the University; - (ii) obtain a Programme GPA of 2.00 or above; - (iii) complete at least half of the total required programme credit points at the University and at least half of the required credit points in their major(s) at the University; - (iv) complete the requirements of their first major for undergraduate degree programmes;

-10.2 Students who have fulfilled the requirements of a second major and/or one/two minors and other programme requirements but failed to fulfill the requirements of their first major will not be permitted to graduate (applicable to students of undergraduate degree programmes with a major subject study).
+- (v) complete the requirements as prescribed by the programme; and - (vii) obtain a Major Subject GPA of 2.00 or above (for students of undergraduate degree programmes with a major subject study, and students of co-terminal double degree programmes who will have one combined Major Subject GPA based on the two Major Subjects). - 10.2 Students who have fulfilled the requirements of a second major and/or one/two minors and other programme requirements but failed to fulfill the requirements of their first major will not be permitted to graduate (applicable to students of undergraduate degree programmes with a major subject study).